HMS Faulknor (H62): Force H

 In early January, she screened Force H during Operation Excess.
 Later that month, Faulknor and Forester temporarily relieved some of the escorts for Convoy WS 5B bound for Egypt via the Cape of Good Hope and stayed with the convoy to Freetown.
 Before arriving there on 26 January, they were detached from Force H to reinforce the Freetown Escort Force.
 Faulknor rescued four survivors from the oil tanker SS British Premier on 3 February after they had been at sea for 41 days.
 Their stay in Freetown did not last long as they were ordered to escort Convoy SL 67 and the battleship Malaya en route back to Gibraltar in late February.
 The slow convoy was attacked by two U-boats that sank five ships from the convoy on 8 March, with the destroyers rescuing some of the survivors.
 Later that day, the German battleships Gneisenau and Scharnhorst spotted the convoy, but Admiral Günther Lütjens declined to attack when Malaya was spotted.
 Force H rendezvoused with the convoy three days later and Faulknor and Forester arrived back in Gibraltar on 16 March.
 Faulknor spent most of the rest of the month refitting.

 On 2–4 April, the ship led the escorts for Ark Royal as she flew off more fighters bound for Malta and repeated the mission three weeks later.
 In early May she was part of the destroyer screen with five other destroyers for the battleship Queen Elizabeth, and the light cruisers Naiad, Fiji and Gloucester which were joining the Mediterranean Fleet.
 This was part of Operation Tiger which included a supply convoy taking tanks to the Middle East and the transfer of warships.
 Faulknor and the other F-class destroyers had their Two-Speed Destroyer Sweep (TSDS) minesweeping gear rigged to allow them to serve as a fast minesweepers en route to Malta.
 Despite this, one merchant ship was sunk by mines and another damaged.
-Later that month, she participated in Operation Splice, another mission in which the carriers Ark Royal and Furious flew off fighters for Malta.
+Later that month, she participated in Operation Splice, another Club Run in which the carriers Ark Royal and Furious flew off fighters for Malta.